bcgov/AzureFilesPoC/DEPLOYMENT_CHECKLIST.md

 ## Pre-Deployment Review

-- [ ] Configuration files have been reviewed by technical team
+- [ ] Configuration files have been reviewed by technical team before running them
-- [ ] Resources and costs have been approved by project lead
+- [ ] Resources and cost impacts have been considered
 - [ ] Security requirements have been validated
 - [ ] Network configuration has been verified
 - [ ] Documentation has been updated to reflect planned resources